sanich123/sanich123/README.md

   Frontend-developer
 </h2>

-<p align="center">I got interested in frontend development in 2020 and since that time I have been writing code all the time.</p>
-<p align="center">I don't have a technical background, but I am passionate, hardworking and very persistent.</p>
+<p>I got interested in frontend development in 2020 and since that time I have been writing code all the time.
+I don't have a technical background, but I am passionate, hardworking and very persistent.</p>
-<p align="center">I work in the teaching area and I am looking for a job as a software engineer.</p>
+<p>I work in the teaching area and I am looking for a job as a software engineer.</p>
-<p align="center">I want to find a company where I can grow, learn and apply the acquired knowledge and experience.</p>
+<p>I want to find a company where I can grow, learn and apply the acquired knowledge and experience.</p>

 <h3 align="center"><b>Projects:</b></h3>
 <table>